 Are you into digital art and at the same time, love blogging & social media?
-So am I, and here is a huge list of the resources for digital artists.
+So are we, and here is a huge list of the resources for digital artists.

-Resource section is going to be updated often, as I’m getting to know the new online services, open-source goodies and other stuff.
+Resource section is being updated, as we’re getting to know the new online services, open-source goodies and other stuff.
 So stay tuned to the updates.

-Disclaimer: nobody pays me for mentioning their content here.
-I’m doing this just so you can benefit from it.
+Disclaimer: nobody pays us for mentioning their content here.
+We do this just so you can benefit from it.

 MY PERSONAL FAVORITES: